 2. Broad Ripple, Indianapolis, Indiana

-Don’t worry if the walk is tired, as Broad Ripple is well known for its many dog-friendly eateries such as the Petit Chow Chow Bistro and the last shot of the bar and plump at the Champ.
+Don’t worry if the walk is tiring, as Broad Ripple is well known for its many dog-friendly eateries such as the Petit Chow Chow Bistro and the last shot of the bar and plump at the Champ.
 Come the evening, you and your dog can hang on to the monkey story and listen to the music live.

 3. Camp Dogwood, Wisconsin Lake Delton